ChaitanyaArasada/Visitly-Assessment/README.md

 ##
-incluiding the complete backend and frontend script in one file called java and seperately filed javascript in one file called javascript once check
+incluiding the complete backend and frontend script in one file called java and seperately file javascript in one file called javascript once check
 ### Backend
 1. Clone the repository:
    ```bash